Special master appointed to review documents from Mar-a-Lago search; DOJ request to resume criminal probe rejected

 Cannon not convinced pausing criminal probe put national security at risk

+However, she also seemed to create a vague and undefined loophole for the Justice Department to take some steps in the criminal investigation if those steps were necessary and inextricable from the assessment that the intelligence community on the national security risks around disclosure of the documents.

+That possible wiggle room aside, her order -- if left intact by higher courts -- stands to slow down the criminal investigation by at least several weeks.

-In her ruling rejecting the Justice Department's bid to resume the criminal probe, Cannon said she was unconvinced that pausing the criminal investigation's review of the documents would cause irreparable harm.
+In her ruling, Cannon said she was unconvinced that pausing the criminal investigation's review of the documents would cause irreparable harm.

 The department argued that the intelligence community's assessment of national security risks -- which Cannon previously said could go forward -- was being impeded by the hold she had put on the criminal probe's use of the documents.